 In the automotive industry, reflective materials are used in car interiors to protect occupants from high temperatures, especially in hot climates.

-These materials typically have reflectivity values of 85% to 90%, effectively rejecting heat and keeping interiors cooler.
+Heat reflecting material typically has reflectivity values of 85% to 90%, effectively rejecting heat and keeping interiors cooler.

 3. Aerospace and Aviation